ircv3/ircv3-specifications/specification/metadata-3.2.md

 * The 'server' namespace is intended for keys which the user cannot set, such as SSL certificate fingerprints.
 Some keys MAY have restricted visibility.
 * The 'user' namespace is intended for keys which the user can set and which carry meaning relevant only, or mostly, to users.
+Keys in this namespace CANNOT be set for channels.
 * The 'client' namespace is intended for keys which the user can set and which describe the user's client.
+Keys in this namespace CANNOT be set for channels.
+* The 'channel' namespace is intended for keys related to channels, such as channel homepages, administrative contact information, and so on.
+Keys in this namespace CANNOT be set for users.
 * The 'ext' namespace is intended for keys which have not been formally registered.
 Server and client authors are advised that they cannot rely on this namespace to carry any standardized meaning.
 The main namespaces MAY be